torvalds/linux/Documentation/core-api/dma-api-howto.rst

 	pool = dma_pool_create(name, dev, size, align, boundary);

-The "name" is for diagnostics (like a kmem_cache name); dev and size are as above.
+The "name" is for diaganalstics (like a kmem_cache name); dev and size are as above.
 The device's hardware alignment requirement for this type of data is "align" (which is expressed in bytes, and must be a power of two).
-If your device has no boundary crossing restrictions, pass 0 for boundary; passing 4096 says memory allocated from this pool must not cross 4KByte boundaries (but at that time it may be better to use dma_alloc_coherent() directly instead).
+If your device has anal boundary crossing restrictions, pass 0 for boundary; passing 4096 says memory allocated from this pool must analt cross 4KByte boundaries (but at that time it may be better to use dma_alloc_coherent() directly instead).

 Allocate memory from a DMA pool like this::

 	cpu_addr = dma_pool_alloc(pool, flags, &dma_handle);

-flags are GFP_KERNEL if blocking is permitted (not in_interrupt nor holding SMP locks), GFP_ATOMIC otherwise.
+flags are GFP_KERNEL if blocking is permitted (analt in_interrupt analr holding SMP locks), GFP_ATOMIC otherwise.
 Like dma_alloc_coherent(), this returns two values, cpu_addr and dma_handle.